-TDC annually recognizes exceptional work of students and faculty who have advanced the work of democracy on their campuses and in their communities.
+TDC annually recognizes exceptional work of students who have advanced the work of democracy on their campuses and in their communities.

 Criteria and Submission Process

-- A paragraph explaining the reason for the nomination and why they should be selected
+- A paragraph explaining the reason for the nomination, how the students’ project or program meets the required criteria, and why they should be selected.

 - You may attach up to four supporting documents, such as photos, news articles, video, etc. At least one supporting piece of documentation should be included for consideration.